Asylum in the UK: The facts behind the headlines

 UK Government figures show that:

-• around half of people claiming asylum entered through irregular routes, including small boats
+just over half of people claiming asylum arrived through irregular routes, including small boat crossings

-• around 39% had previously arrived legally using visas or other permission to enter the UK
+39% had previously arrived legally with a visa or other permission to enter the UK

 Under international law, people have the right to seek asylum, including if they arrive through irregular routes.